DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 ---
 So, the other day I ran across a blog post called [How well do you know Node.js?](https://edgecoders.com/how-well-do-you-know-node-js-36b1473c01c8){:target="_blank"}
-It's basically a content marketing piece with a purpose of selling a Node.js course (which is perfectly fine of course).
-It still offers value to the reader in form of 40 questions that put your Node knowledge to the test.

 I've gone ahead and answered these questions here so that people who read this post can review or upgrade their Node chops.